Aiven-Open/karapace/README.rst

 Features
 ========

-* Schema Registry and Rest Proxy that are 1:1 Compatible with the pre-existing proprietary Confluent Schema Registry and Kafka Rest Proxy
+* Schema Registry and Rest Proxy aim to be API compatible with the pre-existing proprietary Confluent Schema Registry and Kafka Rest Proxy
 * Drop in replacement both on pre-existing Schema Registry / Kafka Rest Proxy client and server-sides